Meet The Team

 Dr Neil Dawson investigates how genetic and environmental risk factors for psychiatric and neurodegenerative disease impact on brain functioning, behaviour and cognition.
 He also studies how brain imaging can give us a greater insight into brain diseases.

-Dr Penny Foulds is the Defying Dementia campaign founder!
+Dr Penny Foulds is the Defying Dementia campaign founder.
 She completed her first degree at Lancaster and then qualified as a secondary school science teacher.
-She came back to Lancaster and studied for her PhD with Prof Allsop.
+She came back to Lancaster and studied for her PhD with Professor Allsop.
 She has a personal experience with the effects of neurodegenerative diseases and now works for MAC Clinical Research.

 Rachel Binley is the Alumni and Friends Engagement Manager (Fundraising) at Lancaster University.
 She graduated from Lancaster University with a degree in music in 2003.

-Laura Slater manages the Defying Dementia campaign.
-She graduated from Lancaster University in 2014 with a degree in History and has been a fundraiser for the University ever since.
+Daniel Corkhill manages the Defying Dementia campaign.
+He graduated from Lancaster University in 2017 with a degree in English Language and Linguistics and now has a role fundraising for the University.